Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 Despite having never won a game above the A level, Mejia made the 2010 Mets bullpen out of spring training, one of 3 MLB rookies in the bullpen.
 The other two, though, were older pitchers, veterans of Nippon Pro Baseball - Ryota Igarashi and Hisanori Takahashi.
 In his MLB debut, he relieved John Maine with a 4-1 deficit in the 6th inning to face the 7th, 8th and 9th hitters.
 He allowed a single to Cody Ross and a double to Gaby Sanchez.
 He fanned opposing hurler Ricky Nolasco but Chris Coghlan singled in Ross.
 Cameron Maybin hit into a force at home and Hanley Ramirez grounded out.
 In the 8th, he was relieved by Sean Green.
 Altogether, he was 0-4 with a 4.62 ERA in 33 games for the Mets, including 3 starts, covering 39 innings.
 He also spent time with 4 minor league teams, ranging from the GCL Mets to the AAA Buffalo Bisons.
 He was outstanding in AA and AAA, putting up a 1.32 ERA in 6 starts for the Binghamton Mets, and ginving up a single run in 8 innings in his one AAA start for Buffalo.

 Mejia was sent to Buffalo to open the 2011 season, and in the early going was 1-2 with a 2.86 ERA in 5 starts, giving up only 16 hits in 28.1 innings.
 Just when it looked like he was headed back to New York in the near future, he was taken out of a game in the 4th inning complaining of pain and was soon after diagnosed with a complete tear of the medial collateral ligament in his right elbow.
 He met with Dr. James Andrews and opted to undergo Tommy John surgery.
 He made his return to the Mets on September 7, 2012, after going 4-4, 3.59 at three different minor league levels during the season.
-On September 24th, he earned his first career major league victory, 6-2 over the Pittsburgh Pirates, benefitting from a pair of homers by 1B Ike Davis.
+On September 24th, he earned his first career major league victory, 6-2 over the Pittsburgh Pirates, benefiting from a pair of homers by 1B Ike Davis.
+He was 1-2, 5.41 in 5 games but again struggled with injuries in 2013.
+He made two starts each with three different minor league teams that season, putting up an ERA of 2.55 in 24 2/3 innings.
+After his second start at Binghamton, he was called up to the Mets at the end of July and made 5 starts during which he pitched quite well.
+His ERA was 2.46 in 27 1/3 innings, with 27 Ks and only walks, although his record was only 1-2.